![]() |

 A 1954 Canadian Challenger!

-Pictured here on display at the July 2009 AOMCI Super Meet at Constantine MI with the latest motor to grace her transom, a nice original 1957 Johnson Javelin owned by my partner Sue.
+Pictured here on display at the July 2009 AOMCI Super Meet at Constantine MI with the second motor to grace her transom, a nice original 1957 Johnson Javelin.

 It won "Best Classic Boat and Motor Combination!"